tomviner/GPSGenerator/README.rst

 ---------------------------
 I wanted a small memory footprint script, that is why I decided to do it with generators.
 On the one hand, the memory use is amazingly low.
 On the other hand, the cpu use is very intensive, something very normal in this kind of scripts(python).

 Edit** I found something remarkable, once coroutines are created, and testing it with a contant flow of generated data.
 Memory footprint of the all machinery goes stable, constant in 24,8 MB, due to the big dataflow stream is generating, this is beyond all my expectations!

+Edit2** Ok, BIG ARCHIEVEMENT !!!!
+If we run the script, in live mode, './gpsgen.py to_db' without passing --bulk flag ...
+Now the script generates the stream in real time simulation way.
+This Big thing here is that with the corresponding wait of every step, the CPU is not affected. **So, what we have here in 'to_db/live' mod, is a script with no memory impact(it is constant), no cpu impact, and we can run it forever, I mean FOREVER!!!**

 Speed Issues
 ------------------